Little-Bunny-FuFu/tbag-fufu/Readme.txt

-This allows you to view the bag and bank contents of your characters at any time (sorted according to their trade skills) by clicking the name dropdown in the upper right.
-It also enables you to do a full item search from the search textbox just to the left of the name dropdown.
+This allows you to view the bag and bank contents of your characters at any time (sorted according to their trade skills) by clicking the name dropdown in the upper left.
+It also enables you to do a full item search from the search textbox in the lower left corner of the bagframe.

 Todo/Known Issues